pie-flavor/hexchat-rs/README.md

 Do not attempt to define a `main()` symbol; `Plugin::new` is your plugin's 'entry point'.
 For that matter, do not attempt to define the HexChat C docs' described `extern fn`s - this is taken care of for you by the `plugin!` macro.

+If window manipulation is desired, then the `window` feature should be enabled.